AltBeacon/android-beacon-library/README.md

 It allows Android devices to use iBeacons much like iOS devices do.
 An app can request to get notifications when one or more iBeacons appear or disappear.
 An app can also request to get a ranging update from one or more iBeacons at a frequency of 1Hz.
+The [iBeacon Locate App](https://play.google.com/store/apps/details?id=com.radiusnetworks.ibeaconlocate&hl=en) in the Google Play store demonstrates these capabilities.

 ## How do I get an iBeacon?